tradej/content/tools/devassistant/developers.md

 If you contribute to a software project, especially one that many contributors work on, you can benefit greatly from having an assistant set suited precisely to your project.
-Likewise, if you like working with a language that is not yet covered by existing assistants, you can create a new set that does just that.
+Likewise, if you like working with a language that is not yet covered by [existing assistants](https://dapi.devassistant.org/all/), you can create a new assistant package that does just that.

 While you can make your assitants without packaging and distributing them (more on that